Xiaomi Screen Replacement Cost UK 2026

 Signs your Xiaomi screen needs replacing

-- A green vertical line — a classic AMOLED failure mode after a knock or with age; software cannot fix it.
+- A green vertical line — a hardware AMOLED failure on the flagship and Pro Redmi panels, following a knock or age, that never clears in software.

-- Black patches or bleed — a failing panel.
+- Black patches or colour bleed — a panel on its way out.

-- Ghost touch — see our Xiaomi faults guide.
+- Ghost touch — stray taps you never made; our Xiaomi faults guide runs through the causes.

 Screen repair by post